-The Intramural Sports Program provides a safe, fair, and enjoyable environment during all intramural contests.
+The Intramural Sports Program is dedicated to providing a safe, fair, and enjoyable environment during all intramural contests.
 Unsportsmanlike behavior generally causes games to become not enjoyable, unfair, and in some cases, unsafe.
-In order to maintain the proper playing environment, the Sportsmanship Policy will always be enforced.
+In order to maintain the proper playing environment, the Sportsmanship Policy will be enforced at all times.